SapienzaInteractiveGraphicsCourse/final-project-pw/README.md

-# phicogame
+# Catch the dogs

-It is possible to play the game clicking [here](https://htmlpreview.github.io/?https://github.com/SapienzaInteractiveGraphicsCourse/final-project-pw/index.html)
+It is possible to play the game clicking [here]([https://github.com/SapienzaInteractiveGraphicsCourse/final-project-pw])